What needs to happen now

 What people think is ‘reasonable’ may change when times are busy, but adjustments still need to be considered and made where possible.
 This can be a matter of life and death.

-The government and national health bodies must share clear guidance about reasonable adjustments and use specific COVID examples to show how hospitals can make reasonable adjustments, even in a time of crisis.
+and national health bodies must share clear guidance about reasonable adjustments and use specific COVID examples to show how hospitals can make reasonable adjustments, even in a time of crisis.

 An urgent review needs to take place of the equality of remote consultations (e.g. that take place over the phone or by video call).